Gastornis: Diet

 A long-standing debate surrounding Gastornis is the interpretation of its diet.
 It has often been depicted as a predator of contemporary small mammals, which famously included the early horse Eohippus.
 However, with the size of Gastornis legs, the bird would have had to have been more agile to catch fast-moving prey than the fossils suggest it to have been.
 Consequently, Gastornis has been suspected to have been an ambush hunter and/or used pack hunting techniques to pursue or ambush prey; if Gastornis was a predator, it would have certainly needed some other means of hunting prey through the dense forest.
 Alternatively, it could have used its strong beak for eating large or strong vegetation.

 The skull of Gastornis is massive in comparison to those of living ratites of similar body size.
 Biomechanical analysis of the skull suggests that the jaw-closing musculature was enormous.
 The lower jaw is very deep, resulting in a lengthened moment arm of the jaw muscles.
 Both features strongly suggest that Gastornis could generate a powerful bite.
-Some scientists have proposed that the skull of Gastornis was ‘overbuilt’ for a herbivorous diet and support the traditional interpretation of Gastornis as a carnivore that used its powerfully constructed beak to subdue struggling prey and crack open bones to extract marrow.
+Some scientists have proposed that the skull of Gastornis was 'overbuilt' for a herbivorous diet and support the traditional interpretation of Gastornis as a carnivore that used its powerfully constructed beak to subdue struggling prey and crack open bones to extract marrow.
 Others have noted the apparent lack of predatory features in the skull, such as a prominently hooked beak, as evidence that Gastornis was a specialized herbivore (or even an omnivore) of some sort, perhaps having used its large beak to crack hard foods like nuts and seeds.
 Footprints attributed to gastornithids (possibly a species of Gastornis itself), described in 2012, showed that these birds lacked strongly hooked talons on the hind legs, another line of evidence suggesting that they did not have a predatory lifestyle.

 Recent evidence suggests that Gastornis was likely a true herbivore.
 Studies of the calcium isotopes in the bones of specimens of Gastornis by Thomas Tutken and colleagues showed no evidence that it had meat in its diet.
-The geochemical analysis further revealed that its dietary habits were similar to those of both herbivorous dinosaurs and mammals when it was compared to known fossil carnivores, such as Tyrannosaurus rex, leaving phorusrhacids as the only major carnivorous flightless birds.
+The geochemical analysis further revealed that its dietary habits were similar to those of both herbivorous dinosaurs and mammals when it was compared to known fossil carnivores, such as Tyrannosaurus rex, leaving phorusrhacids and bathornithids as the only major carnivorous flightless birds.
+The first in situ preserved gastroliths in a specimen of G. geiselensis (or D. geiselensis) also conforms to its herbivorous diet.